Anti-satellite weapon: United States

 Another area of research was directed-energy weapons, including a nuclear-explosion powered X-ray laser proposal developed at Lawrence Livermore National Laboratory (LLNL) in 1968.
 Other research was based on more conventional lasers or masers and developed to include the idea of a satellite with a fixed laser and a deployable mirror for targeting.
 LLNL continued to consider more edgy technology but their X-ray laser system development was cancelled in 1977 (although research into X-ray lasers was resurrected during the 1980s as part of the SDI).

 ASATs were generally given low priority until 1982, when information about a successful USSR program became widely known in the west.
 A "crash program" followed, which developed into the Vought ASM-135 ASAT, based on the AGM-69 SRAM with an Altair upper stage.
 The system was carried on a modified F-15 Eagle that carried the missile directly under the central line of the plane.
 The F-15's guidance system was modified for the mission and provided new directional cuing through the pilot's head-up display, and allowed for mid-course updates via a data link.
 The first launch of the new anti-satellite missile took place in January 1984.
 The first, and only, successful interception was on 13 September 1985.
 The F-15 took off from Edwards Air Force Base, climbed to 38100 ft and vertically launched the missile at the Solwind P78-1, a US gamma ray spectroscopy satellite orbiting at 555 km, which was launched in 1979.
 The last piece of debris from the destruction of Solwind P78-1, catalogued as COSPAR 1979-017GX, SATCAT 16564, deorbited 9 May 2004.
 Although successful, the program was cancelled in 1988.

-On 21 February 2008, the US Navy destroyed the malfunctioning US spy satellite USA-193 using a ship-fired RIM-161 Standard Missile 3 about 247 km (153 mi) above the Pacific Ocean.
+USA-193 was an American reconnaissance satellite, which was launched on 14 December 2006 by a Delta II rocket, from Vandenberg Air Force Base.
+It was reported about a month after launch that the satellite had failed.
+In January 2008, it was noted that the satellite was decaying from orbit at a rate of 500 m per day.
+After publicly announcing its intention to do so a week earlier, on 21 February 2008, the US Navy destroyed USA-193 in Operation Burnt Frost, using a ship-fired RIM-161 Standard Missile 3 about 247 km (153 mi) above the Pacific Ocean.
 That test produced 174 pieces of orbital debris large enough to detect that were cataloged by the US military.
 While most of the debris re-entered the Earth's atmosphere within a few months, a few pieces lasted slightly longer because they were thrown into higher orbits.
 The final piece of detectable USA-193 debris re-entered on 28 October 2009.